usdigitalresponse/univaf/docs/runbook/README.md

 As much of the infrastructure as possible is managed in Terraform, but a few bits are set up manually:

-- Domain name in Route53.
 - SSL certificate in ACM.
+(The actual DNS records are managed in Terraform, though.)
 - Bastion server and its associated security group in EC2.